precision-sustainable-ag/Field-DataExploration/README.md

    - The script finds the most recent "merged..."
 CSV file in "data/processed_data" and merges it with persistent data for continuous updates.
    - It processes each JPG image to extract and append EXIF DateTime metadata to the relevant records in the CSV.
    - Concurrency Handling: We use concurrent.futures and ThreadPoolExecutor for handling multiple downloads and reading of exif data at the same time.

+### `create_bathces`
+This scripts create batches by using the updated DateTime information from `append_datetime` , organizes raw images into "batches", and copies those image batches to the field-batches blob container.
+The script adjusts and groups images based on metadata into "batches" and filters out already processed or duplicate batches.
+Batch groupings are based on State, capture date, and 3 hour capture time intervals.
+It offers the flexibility to process data either concurrently or sequentially.